ukyzky/eurorack/README.md

 1. Explore great random rhythm by changing "deja vu knob" with deja vu enabled.
 2. Lock the great rhythm by setting "deja vu knob" to 50%(12 o'clock).
-3. (NEW FUNCTION) Save the rhythm by holding "T rate switch" then pressing "T deja vu switch".
-(It's not pressing the two buttons at the same time.
-At first holding the button, then pressing the another button.)
+3. (NEW FUNCTION) Save the rhythm
+  - 3a. long-press "T rate switch".
+  - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in save/load mode.)
+  - 3c. then press "T deja vu switch".
+  - 3d. then "T rate LED" becomes fast-blink in a short moment.
+(It represents saving is executed.)
 4. Explore another great random rhythm by changing "deja vu knob".
 5. Lock the great rhythm by setting "deja vu knob" to 50%.
-6. (NEW FUNCTION) Load the previous rhythm by holding "T rate switch" then pressing "X deja vu switch".
-(It's not pressing the two buttons at the same time.
-At first holding the button, then pressing the another button.)
+6. (NEW FUNCTION) Load the previous rhythm
+  - 6a. long-press "T rate switch".
+  - 6b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in save/load mode.)
+  - 6c. then press "X deja vu switch".
+  - 6d. then "T rate LED" becomes fast-blink in a short moment.
+(It represents loading is executed.)

-Notes: After press "T rate switch", for canceling save/load, press "external mode switch".
+7. Notes: After long-press "T rate switch" ("T rate LED" is blinking), for canceling save/load, press "T rate switch".

 ## Set loop start position